openrails/openrails/Source/Documentation/Manual/options.rst

 ---------------------

-MSTS uses a single wire for electrified routes; you may check this box so that OR will show the two overhead wires that are more common.
+MSTS uses a single wire for electrified routes; you may check this box so that ORTS will show the two overhead wires that are more common.

 .. _options-vsync: